Renormalization group analysis of weakly interacting van der Waals Fermi system: VERTEX FUNCTION FINDINGS

+One can verify that higher-order corrections contain higher powers of the upper limit~\cite{HUR20091452}.
+The presence of anomalous dimensions in the RG theory proves that physical observables consdiered here int he work, such as spontaneous susceptibility, compressibility, etc., show indirect dependencies on response function.
+This strong coupling results differ quantitatively, but not qualitatively from the case of pristine graphene.

-The ﬂow of the vertex function ($\Gamma$) and the susceptibility ($\chi$) values have been calculated analytically using RG theory for several choices of the bare interaction, termed as the AB field potential (U>0), the next nearest neighbor hopping amplitude (t<0) and the chemical potential ($\mu$), where t and $\mu$ have been fixed so that the Fermi surface and particle density are approaching to $\varepsilon_{k}$ and half-filling (\textit{i.e.} n$\backsimeq$1, $\shortmid\mu\shortmid\rightarrow$0), respectively.
+The flow of the vertex function ($\Gamma$) (Eq.~\ref{eq_4}) and the free susceptibility ($\chi_F$) (Eq.~\ref{eq_6}) values have been calculated analytically using RG theory for several choices of the bare interaction, termed as field potential (U$>$0), the next nearest neighbor hopping amplitude (t$<$0) and the chemical potential ($\mu$), where t and $\mu$ have been fixed so that the Fermi surface and particle density are approaching to $\epsilon$k and half-filling (i.e. n$\approx$1, $|\mu|\rightarrow$0), respectively.
 Momentum dependent flow of the vertex functions are obtained for the three considered systems at low dimensional scale.
-It is observed that the flow of the vertex function achieves a density value (n$\backsimeq$0.992), \textit{i.e.} close to half-filling region at t=0 and $\shortmid\mu\shortmid$=0.005 (plotted in Figure 1).
-Here, the singlet part of the vertex function is taken at specified values of momenta on the Fermi surface including the values of momenta, where strong renormalization of $\varGamma$ occurs.
-Most probably, the singlet vertex function possesses its leading values supporting \textit{umklapp} scattering along the diagonal direction of the \textit{k}-space Brillouin zone.
-It is observed from the RG theory calculation that the density decreases away from half-filling (\textit{i.e.} n$\backsimeq$1, $\shortmid\mu\shortmid\rightarrow$0) region in a step-like manner and the calculations fail into a region, where \textit{s}-wave symmetry dominates with pairing correlations at necessarily low scale energy levels indicating quantum confinement (\textit{i.e.} nanostructuring) in the Grp-P heterostructure system.\\
+It is observed that the flow of the vertex function achieves a density value (n$\approx$0.992), {\it i.e.} close to half-filling region at t=0 and $|\mu|$=0.005 (plotted in Fig.~\ref{fig_1}).
+Here, the singlet part of the vertex function is taken at specified values of momenta on the Fermi surface including the values of momenta, where strong renormalization of $\Gamma$ occurs.
+Most probably, the singlet vertex function possesses its leading values supporting {\it umklapp} scattering along the diagonal direction of the {\it k}-space Brillouin zone.
+It is observed from the RG theory calculation that the density decreases away from half-filling ({\it i.e.} n$\approx$1, $|\mu|\rightarrow$0) region in a step-like manner and the calculations fail into a region, where {\it s}-wave symmetry dominates with pairing correlations at necessarily low scale energy levels indicating quantum confinement ({\it i.e.} nanostructuring) in the {\it Grp-P} heterostructure system.
+As a result, differential step like behaviour is prominent from the plots in Fig.~\ref{fig_1}.